-Nivi: We covered the skills that you need to get rich.
-That was specific knowledge, accountability, leverage, judgment, and life-long learning.
-Let’s talk a little bit about the importance of working hard and valuing your time.
+Nivi: We covered the skills you need to get rich.
+They included specific knowledge, accountability, leverage, judgment and life-long learning.
+Let’s talk about the importance of working hard and valuing your time.

-Naval: No one is going to value you more than you value yourself.
-You just have to set a very high personal hourly rate and you have to stick to it.
-Even since I was young, I just decided I was worth a lot more than the market though I was worth, but I started treating myself that way.
+Naval: No one is going to value you more than you value you.
+Set a high personal hourly rate, and stick to it.
+When I was young, I decided I was worth a lot more than the market thought I was worth.
+And I started treating myself that way.

-You buy something from Amazon; they screwed it up, you have to return it.
+Say you buy something from Amazon and they screw it up.
 Is it worth your time to return it?
 Is it worth the mental hassle?
-Keep in mind that you have less work hours, you have less mentally high-output hours.
-Do you want to use them to run errands and solve little problems, or do you want to save them for the big stuff?
+Keep in mind that you will have less time for work, including mentally high-output work.
+Do you want to use that time running errands and solving little problems?
+Or do you want to save it for the big stuff?

-All the great scientists were terrible at managing their household life.
-None of them had a clean, organized room, or made all their social events on time, or sent their thank you cards.
+The great scientists were terrible at managing their home lives.
+None of them had an organized room, or made social events on time, or sent their thank-you cards.

 You can’t penny pinch your way to wealth

-You can spend your life however you want, but if you want to get rich, it has to be your number one overwhelming desire.
-Which means, it has to come before anything else; which means you can’t be penny-pinching.
+You can spend your life however you want.
+But if you want to get rich, it has to be your top priority.
+It has to come before anything else, which means you can’t penny-pinch.
 This is what people don’t understand.

-You can penny-pinch your way to a basic sustenance.
-You can keep your expenses low, maybe retire early and not spend too much.
+You can penny-pinch your way to basic sustenance.
+You can keep expenses low and maybe retire early.
 That’s perfectly valid.
 But we’re here to talk about wealth creation.
-If you’re going to do that, then that has to be your number one overwhelming priority.
+If you’re going to create wealth, it has to be your number-one, overwhelming priority.

 My aspirational rate was $5,000/hr

-Of course, I still ended up doing stupid things, like arguing with the electrician, or returning the broken speaker, but I shouldn’t have, and I did a lot less than any of my friends would.
-I would make a theatrical show out of throwing something in the trash pile, or giving it to Salvation Army, rather than trying to return it, or handing something to people rather than trying to fix it.
+Of course, I still ended up doing stupid things like arguing with the electrician or returning the broken speaker.
+But I shouldn’t have.
+And I did a lot less of it my friends.
+I would make a theatrical show out of throwing something in the trash or giving it to Salvation Army, rather than returning it or trying to fix it.

 If you can outsource something for less than your hourly rate, do it

-Another way of thinking about something is, if you can outsource something or not do something for less than your hourly rate, outsource it or don’t do it.
+Another way to think about this: If you can outsource something—or not do something—for less than your hourly rate, outsource it or don’t do it.
 If you can hire someone to do it for less than your hourly rate, hire them.
-That even includes things like cooking.
-You may want to eat your healthy home cooked meals, but if you can outsource it, do that instead.
+That includes things like cooking.
+You may want to make your own healthy, home-cooked meals.
+But if you can outsource it, do that instead.

-Paul Graham basically said it pretty well for Y Combinator startups, he said, “You should be working on your product and getting product-market fit.
-And you should be exercising and eating healthy.”
+Paul Graham said it well for Y Combinator startups.
+He said you should be working on your product and getting product-market fit, and you should be exercising and eating healthy.
 That’s about it.
 That’s all you have time for while you’re on this mission.